TECHNIQUE & KNOW-HOW

 Under-extraction — grind too coarse or time too short

-THIN, BLONDE CREMA
+FINE BLONDE CREMA

-Under-dosing or old coffee
+Under-dosing or coffee too old

 THICK CARAMEL CREMA